Arcadia-Liu/Arbitrary-Precision-Integers/README.md

     This method implements the subtraction operation for two bigint objects.

     When the two subtracted numbers are of the same sign, we start by comparing two numbers.
 If the two numbers are equal, then we directly set the result as `0`.
 Otherwise, the method compares the length of the two numbers to determine which is longer.
 The subtraction is performed by iterating over the digits of the longer number and subtracting the corresponding digits of the smaller number, starting from the lower digit.
 Borrowing is handled where necessary: if the subtraction of a digit results in a negative value, we add `10` to the current digit, and a `borrow = 1` is propagated to the next higher digit.
-The result's sign will be same as the two subtracted numbers.
+The result's sign will be the same as the two subtracted numbers.
 After the calculation, leading zeros in the result are removed to maintain a consistent representation.

     If the two numbers are of different signs, we can convert the subtraction to an addition operation.